 Donations made through the organization's website were not affected by the theft.

 According to Inspector Hillary Rickher of the U.S. Postal Inspection Service, the agency has an "open and ongoing investigation."
-The food bank,
+The food bank, however, said it has received no indication that the missing mail will be located.

 "It appears unlikely at this point that the mail, which included donations, will ever be recovered," wrote board President Neil Rubenstein in the letter sent late last week to potential contributors.
 "We have no indication at this time that any personal information has actually been compromised or used improperly, but are sending this letter because of the possibility that it may happen."